Improved Predictions on Higgs-Starobinsky Inflation and Reheating with ACT DR6 and Primordial Gravitational Waves: Conclusion

 \section{Conclusion}

-In this work, we present updated constraints on the Higgs–Starobinsky inflation model with post-inflationary reheating dynamics, utilizing the latest P-ACT-LB-BK18 dataset.
+In this letter, we present updated constraints on the Higgs–Starobinsky inflation model with post-inflationary reheating dynamics, utilizing the latest P-ACT-LB-BK18 dataset.
 Our analysis incorporates both the BBN constraint on the reheating temperature and the bounds on PGWs overproduction, derived from limits on the effective number of relativistic species, $\Delta N_{\rm eff}$.
 We emphasize the critical role played by the PGW overproduction bound, which arises from tensor perturbations generated by vacuum fluctuations during inflation, without considering any additional source term.
-Our key findings are summarized as follows: \begin{itemize} \item The Higgs–Starobinsky model remains consistent with current data at the $2\sigma$ confidence level (C.L.) for $w_{\rm RH} \gtrsim 0.41$.
-However, once PGW bounds are included alongside the BBN constraint, the model is excluded at the $1\sigma$ C.L. \item Incorporating the PGW constraint in addition to the BBN bound reduces the allowed range of inflationary e-folds at the \(2\sigma\) C.L. from \((57.9\text{–}69.2)\) to \((57.9\text{–}62.2)\).
+Our key findings are summarized as follows: \begin{itemize} \item In this analysis the reheating equation-of-state parameter is treated as a free variable in the range $0 \leq w_{\rm RH} \leq 1$.
+However, the Higgs-Starobinsky model is disfavoured by the latest P-ACT-LB-BK18 data at the $2\sigma$ level for $w_{\rm RH} < 0.41$.
+Thus, the whole analysis is important for $w_{\rm RH}\geq 0.41$, where the model is allowed at $2\sigma$ level. \item The novelty of our analysis lies in incorporating the $\Delta N_{\rm eff}$ bound from PGWs, which becomes relevant only for blue-tilted spectra (i.e. $w_{\rm RH} > 1/3$).
+Incorporating the PGW constraint in addition to the BBN bound reduces the allowed range of inflationary e-folds at the \(2\sigma\) C.L. from \((57.9\text{–}69.2)\) to \((57.9\text{–}62.2)\).
 At the \(1\sigma\) C.L., the entire parameter space is ruled out due to PGW overproduction.
 A similar trend is observed for the reheating temperature: while the BBN bound sets the initial lower limit, increasing the equation-of-state parameter \(w_{\rm RH} > 0.58\) causes the PGW constraint to further restrict the allowed reheating temperature.
 A stiffer post-inflationary equation of state leads to a more severe reduction in the allowed temperature range (see, for instance, the \textit{left panel} of Fig.~\ref{fig:trh_nk}). \end{itemize} In summary, constraints from PGWs play a pivotal role in testing the viability of inflationary models, as demonstrated here for Higgs-Starobinsky inflation.
 Notably, the PGW-induced bound on $\Delta N_{\rm eff}$ excludes the Higgs-Starobinsky model at the $1\sigma$ confidence level when considering the latest P-ACT-LB-BK18 dataset, despite its otherwise consistent predictions shown in Refs.~\cite{Drees:2025ngb,Zharov:2025evb,Liu:2025qca}.
 This result imposes additional restrictions on post-inflationary dynamics, particularly on the reheating phase.
 A more comprehensive Markov Chain Monte Carlo (MCMC) analysis incorporating the latest ACT data could further tighten constraints on reheating parameters and inflationary observables—a direction we leave for future work.